rexiap/neusauber/docs/projects/GGeditorPrivacyPolicy.rst

 version 2021/10/15

 This document would thoroughly disclose the manner in which the GGeditor accesses, uses, stores, or shares Google user data.
-The "Google user data" means to the opening Google document which Add-ons of the Google Docs are working.
+Here, the "Google user data" means the opening Google document which every add-ons of the Google Docs are working with.

 \ |STYLE0|\